Where to Go Kayaking & Stand up Paddle Boarding in Newcastle, Lake Macquarie & Hunter

 Swansea Bay Beach

 Head to Swansea Bay Beach located at the back of Swansea Lakeside Caravan Park.
 It’s a beautiful shallow entrance that is great for families.
-Paddle from here to Coon Island and make a day of it.
-Lovely spots to set up a picnic with the family.
-Has amenities and is popular for SUPing
+Paddle from here to Pirrita Island and make a day of it.
+There are lovely spots to set up a picnic with the family.
+It also has amenities and is popular for SUPing.

 Naru Beach